How to get rid of roaches: best ways to get them out of your house for good

 Usually measuring about half an inch long, two of the most common of the 4600 species of cockroach worldwide are the Oriental and German cockroaches, which can be found around heating ducts and centrally located boiler rooms of apartment buildings.
 They might also like to set up a home around your appliances such as refrigerators or ovens.

 Not sure this is the critter you're dealing with?
-Check out how to get rid of pests to identify the creep in question.
+Learn how to identify pests in your home.

 They are sneaky little creeps who usually enter your home by hitching a ride in paper bags and cardboard boxes, or sneaking in through holes in pipes, vents, cracks and crevices.
 They're not picky eaters either – seeking out pretty much anything to munch, including starchy and sugary foods.